Search

 Open houses tend to be more generalized than campus tours.
 However, they're a great opportunity to get your questions answered, meet instructors and tour the facilities.
 If you want a closer look at the specifics of a trade school’s diesel mechanic program, consider scheduling a campus tour instead.

-UTI also hosts various events throughout the year that provide potential students a chance to see if the school is a good fit.
+UTI hosts various events throughout the year that provide potential students a chance to see if the school is a good fit.

 8. Ask About Professional Certifications and Accreditations

-UTI is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) —an agency whose mission is to ensure quality education.
+UTI is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) — an agency whose mission is to ensure quality education.

 According to the ASE Education Foundation’s website, accreditation results in the following: